lc-cs-172/fall-2025/notes/note-31/note-31.md

 * FYI: assignment #9 due today, Wed 19-Nov-2025
   - pair programming -- expect 30 min in-class today

+* NB: I made one small change to the assignment, and corrected a mistake -- lookup should return a tuple of (key,value) or None, not just the value or None.
+Otherwise, there's an ambiguity -- did lookup return None because there was no matching key, or is None the value associated with the key?

 ## iterators

 ### BIG IDEA: function w/ state to return next item